freenas/freenas-docs/userguide/shell.rst

 opens, and click the :guilabel:`OK` button to complete the paste operation.

-Shell provides history (use your up arrow to see previously entered commands and press :kbd:`Enter` to repeat the currently displayed command) and tab completion (type a few letters and press tab to complete a command name or filename in the current directory).
-When you are finished using Shell, type :command:`exit` to leave the session.
+Shell provides a history of commands used.
+Use the arrow keys to see previously entered commands and press :kbd:`Enter` to repeat the command.The keys :kbd:`Home`, :kbd:`End`, and :kbd:`Delete` are also supported in the shell.
+The shell also provides tab completion.
+Type a few letters and press tab to complete a command name or filename in the current directory.
+Type :command:`exit` to leave the session.

-While you are in Shell, you will not have access to any of the other GUI menus.
-If you need to have access to a prompt while using the GUI menus, use :ref:`tmux` instead as it supports multiple shell sessions and the detachment and reattachment of sessions.
+Using the shell prevents access to any of the other GUI menus.
+To have access to a prompt while using the GUI menus, use :ref:`tmux` instead as it supports multiple shell sessions and the detachment and reattachment of sessions.